What is the role of the Personal Assistant?

-You may be paid different rates by different employers.
-The Support With Confidence scheme is flexible so you can let potential employers know which days or parts of days you are available and fit work around your own life.
+You may be paid different rates by different clients.
+The Support With Confidence scheme is flexible so you can let potential clients know which days or parts of days you are available and fit work around your own life.

 Will I have to give my full name and address on the website?

 No you don’t need to give your full name but you can if you want to.
 We will not be publishing addresses on the website but we will need to say which area you will be able to work in so that the service user is able to choose someone who lives near to them.

 It is helpful to provide a contact telephone number but an email address is sufficient and may be more helpful in some cases ie for someone with a hearing impairment.

 Can I say which services I will or won’t do?

 Obviously we are looking for people to be as flexible as possible in order to provide a wide range of services, but if there is something in particular you feel you can offer you can specify that on the website i.e. shopping or dog walking services.
 That way the service user will know how you can help them.
 If you decide later that you can offer more, we can change your website entry as your circumstances change.

 Full training and DBS checks when joining Support with Confidence is currently - FREE.

 Support With Confidence is a unique scheme that offers peace of mind to people wishing to employ a Personal Assistant.
 The scheme offers training, undertakes enhanced DBS (which replaced CRB) and reference checks and places Personal Assistants who have successfully met the requirements of the scheme on a directory of providers.
 All Approved Personal Assistants are issued with a numbered certificate as proof of their Approved status.